Ranches and Second Homes: living in natural settings.

-“Families often seek to reflect their rural roots in the design and want to use the local materials, shapes, and forms that are indigenous and emphasize simplicity, whether the custom ranch home design is modern, traditional or a ranch preservation project.
-The site itself becomes the design’s most important feature and informs us to the extent that it tells us what the building wants to be.”
+“Families seek to reflect their rural roots in the design and want to use the local materials, shapes, and forms that are indigenous and emphasize simplicity, whether the custom ranch home design is modern, traditional or a ranch preservation project.
+The site becomes the design’s most important feature and tells us what the building wants to be.”

 Steve Chambers, AIA